ray-project/enhancements/reps/2022-04-07-serialization.md

 **Cross-language serialization is disabled in this case.** since the protocol are different between different frameworks.
 If users want to do cross-language serialization, unfortunately, they still need to implement a simple wrapper serializer.

-This can be mitigated if we can find a full-featured cross-language serialization library as the fallback serializer.
+This can be mitigated if we can find a full-featured cross-language serialization library as the default serializer.
 But we can't find one by now.
 Maybe we can use [Fury](https://docs.google.com/document/d/1nrKrXnyRqiIQqLV1P6i3t6TXQEwduoyLeHLMT2DV-fc/edit?usp=sharing) in the future after it's open-source.

 ### Final Buffer Protocol